 My rating: 4 stars

 What would happen if people became content with living with no real knowledge?
-Fahrenheit 451 by Ray Bradbury is a mix of science fiction and dystopian novel which introduces the reader to the awakening journey of a man and the outcome of his new understating of the type of society he belongs to.
+Fahrenheit 451 by Ray Bradbury is a mix of science fiction and dystopian novel which introduces the reader to the awakening journey of a man and the outcome of his new understanding of the type of society he belongs to.

 Guy Montag is a fireman, but his job isn’t to stop the flames from destroying buildings or the natural world.
-He is part of a team whose purpose is to burn books, which are forbidden, counting for that with the assistance of a mechanical hound.
+He is part of a team whose purpose is to burn books, which are forbidden, having for that the assistance of a mechanical hound.
 Although, at first, he doesn’t question why they do it and takes pleasure in seeing the books burn, a new acquaintance unleashes uncertainty.

-Once when going back home, Guy encounters a new neighbour, seventeen-year-old Clarisse McClellan, who is thoughtful, quite peculiar and asks questions he answers in a rush.
+Once, when going back home, Guy encounters a new neighbour, seventeen-year-old Clarisse McClellan, who is thoughtful, quite peculiar and asks questions that he answers in a rush.
 After a conversation with her, he starts questioning if there is real happiness in his life and if society has always been the way he knows it.
 Their subsequent encounters enlighten the reader regarding the type of society they live in: violence among people is normal, people don’t raise questions in schools, and everyone has the same superficial conversations at cafés.
 But one day Clarisse disappears.

 Guy’s wife, Mildred, is a perfect example of a person obsessed with shallow entertainment.
 One day, when arriving home from work, Guy finds her lying in bed after taking too many sleeping-pills.
 He calls the emergency hospital and two men are sent to clean her blood.
 The day after she doesn’t remember anything and seems to have forgotten the reason for her sadness.
 She lives in a constant state of apathy, immersed in a futuristic type of reality TV.

 On the other hand, Guy is awakened to a life of new possibilities: